ToanQPham/ToanQPham.github.io/writing.md

 <a href="{{ site.baseurl }}/notes/AluffiAlgebra_chap1_categories.pdf">Algebra: Chapter 0's book</a>
 <a href="{{ site.baseurl }}/notes/AluffiAlg_Chap3RingsModules.pdf">solutions</a>.
 So many commutative diagrams needed to drawn so I stop typing solutions.
-Also, I feel that I know enough to learn more when needed.
-Another option is to resume when taking quals exam.</p>
+Also, I feel that I know enough to learn more when needed.</p>

 <p><a href="{{ site.baseurl }}/notes/LocalLanglandsGL2.pdf">Notes about $p$-adic
 representation theory</a> (very incomplete) The goal is to fill out the details about this subject and learn as much as possible.
-On hold until I know more about algebraic groups and algebraic number theory.
 I learn the subject from <a href="https://sites.google.com/site/valentinbuciumas/home">Valentin Buciumas</a>, where at first the goal is to read Bushnell and Henniart's The Local Langlands Conjecture for GL(2) but I didn't manage to go that far for the book.</p>

-### Ongoing projects:
+### Few things I am trying to do:

 <a href="{{ site.baseurl }}/notes/vakil_ag.html">Solutions for Vakil's algebraic geometry book</a> + <a href="{{ site.baseurl }}/notes/AlgGeoVakil2.pdf">...</a>

-<p>Springer's Linear algebraic groups.</p>

-<p>Learn Kac-Moody/affine Lie algebras and their representations. </p>
+<p><a href="{{ site.baseurl }}/notes/HeckeToan.pdf">Hecke</a> The naive goal is to learn everything that has the word "Hecke" attached to it.</p>

+Whittaker.
+I am just aware of some interesting stories involving name
+Whittaker.
+For example, I think there is a <a href="https://arxiv.org/pdf/1511.04265.pdf">nice book by Fleig,  Gustafsson, Kleinschmidt, Persson</a> that I didn't have the chance to read.

+<p>Homological algebra from Gelfand and Manin.</p>

+<p></p>
 ### Notes

 <p><a href="{{ site.baseurl }}/notes/SymFuncNotes.pdf">Notes about symmetric functions</a> when I took a reading course with <a href="https://people.smp.uq.edu.au/OleWarnaar/">Ole Warnaar</a>.</p>